bridge-core/docs/docs/extensions/scripts/env.md

 ---
 title: "🏞️ @bridge/env"
-description: Utility module that provides access to environmental project data.
+description: Learn more about @bridge/env, a utility module that provides access to environmental project data.
 sidebar: scripts
 ---